ccbiozhaw/CyclAmidImid/README.md

-# CyclAmidImid

-Code and databases for the publication:
+## This is the GitHub Repository for the publication:

-## Nature’s Toolbox for the Hydrolysis of Lactams and Cyclic Imides
+#  Nature’s Toolbox for the Hydrolysis of Lactams and Cyclic Imides (to be published)

 Peter Stockinger, [a] and Rebecca Buller*[a]

 [a] Competence Center for Biocatalysis, Institute of Chemistry and Biotechnology, Zurich University of Applied Sciences, Einsiedlerstrasse 31, 8820 Wädenswil, Switzerland

 Keywords: Amidase · Imidase · Hydrolase · Amidohydrolase ·Lactamase ·Lactams ·Imides ·Cyclic ·Amides ·Biocatalysis · Hydantoinases · Dihydropyrimidinases

+In this repository we provide a link to a webapp with all related enzyme families, as well as methods, data and code that were used to build the respective databases.

 ![image](https://github.com/user-attachments/assets/33f5a252-cd52-4b03-b85d-a35f022a7b8f)